-As of June 30, 2022, the District had approximately \$213.2 million in commitments with respect to unfinished capital projects.
+As of June 30, 2023, the District had approximately \$32.0 million in commitments with respect to unfinished capital projects.
 The projects are funded through a combination of general obligation bonds and capital project apportionments from the California State Chancellor's Office.

-Note 14 - Adoption of New Standard
+Note 13 - Adoption of New Standard

-As of July 1, 2021, the District adopted GASB Statement No. 87, Leases.
-The implementation of this standard establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The Statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-As a result of this new standard, the opening balances of certain assets, liabilities and deferred inflows of resources were restated in addition to beginning net position was restated as follows:
+As of July 1, 2022, the District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+The implementation of this standard establishes that a SBITA results in a right-to-use subscription IT asset - an intangible asset - and a corresponding liability.
+The standard provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA.
+The Statement requires recognition of certain SBITA assets and liabilities for SBITAs that previously were recognized as outflows of resources based on the payment provisions of the contract.
+As a result of the adoption of the new standard, the opening balances of certain assets and liabilities were restated as follows: